grimy86/lowlevelnotes/CCI25/Windows_Internals/Processes.md

    - `mainCRTStartup(PEB)` (provided by the C runtime library): calls `main(argc, argv)` (for C programs) or `WinMain` (for Windows GUI applications).

-> [!NOTE]
+{: .warning}
 > The PEB and TEB are part of a process’s virtual address space in memory.
-Don't confuse a process's [Virtual Memory Components](/Windows_Internals/Virtual_Memory.md) with process components.
+Don't confuse a process's [Virtual Memory Components](/Windows_Internals/Virtual_Memory) with process components.

 ## Tools
 There are multiple utilities available that make observing processes easier: